AndrewRadev/writable_search.vim/README.md

 - You should never delete a result item yourself, or add new ones.
 The parser will get confused and error out.

+## Compatibility

+You can use the `g:writable_search_command_type` variable to control what kind of search tool to use.
+Right now, the options are:

+- `egrep`, the default.
+Slow, but should always be present on a *nix system
+- `ack`, using the perl [ack](http://beyondgrep.com/) tool.
+- `ack.vim`, relying on the [ack.vim](https://github.com/mileszs/ack.vim) plugin.
+This simply takes the `g:ackprg` and tries to re-use it.
+It may not work correctly depending on what you've set it to.

+It can also be set to `ag` (or it could use `ag` through `ack.vim`), but right now, there are some problems with it when dealing with matches at the ends of files.
+It's recommended to stick to `ack` or `egrep`.

 ## Contributing